 - Commitment to the values and issues of Common Cause and the Common Cause Education Fund—including contributing positively to an equitable and diverse workplace;

 - Ability to work well with coalition partners and share our national and state work with allies;

 - Ability to travel and work evenings and weekends as needed.

 You’ll thrive if you are/have:

 - Ability to juggle a range of responsibilities;

 - Ability to work independently in a fast-paced, deadline-driven work environment with competing priorities;

-- Remain open to receiving feedback from colleagues throughout the organization; and
+- Ability to remain open to receiving feedback from colleagues throughout the organization;

-Please submit resume, cover letter, and salary requirements to Director of Human Resources at firstname.lastname@example.org and include Voting & Elections Program Director in the subject line; or fax to 202.355.7546.
+Please submit resume, cover letter and salary requirements to Common Cause’s Director of Human Resources at email@example.com and include VOTING & ELECTIONS PROGRAM DIRECTOR—WASHINGTON, DC in the subject line.
 No phone calls please.
-Applicants are encouraged to respond as soon as possible.
-As an Equal Opportunity Employer, Common Cause strongly encourages those from historically under-served, underrepresented or marginalized communities to apply.
+Applicants are encouraged to apply as soon as possible.

 Common Cause (501(c)(4)) and Common Cause Education Fund (501(c)(3)) are nonpartisan, nonprofit grassroots affiliate organizations dedicated to upholding the core values of American democracy.
-We work to create an open, honest, and accountable government that serves the public interest; promotes equal rights, opportunity, and representation for all; and empowers all people to make their voices heard in the political process.
+We work to create open, honest, and accountable government that serves the public interest; promote equal rights, opportunity, and representation for all; and empower all people to make their voices heard in the political process.
 Founded in 1970 and headquartered in Washington, DC, Common Cause has more than 1.2 million members and supporters living in every Congressional district in the United States, and chapters in 30 states around the country.
 More information can be found at: www.commoncause.org.